PhaethonPsychis/Personal.Advisor.Service/Industrial Research Initiative Athens 2023.md

 # Maritime WEB3 Industry Partners Programme

 We are announcing an industrial research workshop to promote infrastructure innovation on maritime built on web3 platformss powered by zero-knowledge cryptography.
-The aim of this workshop is to shape the vision, specifications, and strategy for a shared decentralized open infrastructure ecosystem consisting of interoperable platform applications that can scale globally.<br><br>
+The aim of this partnership is to shape the vision, specifications, and strategy for a shared decentralized open infrastructure ecosystem consisting of interoperable platform applications that can scale globally.<br><br>
 We focus on the following:

 ### Vision and Architecture